Red Hot Chili Peppers: 2019–2023: Frusciante's second return, Unlimited Love, and Return of the Dream Canteen

-On December 15, 2019, the Chili Peppers announced that, after 10 years, they had split with Klinghoffer and that Frusciante had rejoined the band.
+On December 15, 2019, the Chili Peppers announced that after 10 years, Frusciante had rejoined, replacing Klinghoffer.
 They wrote that Klinghoffer was "a beautiful musician who we respect and love".
-In an interview on the podcast WTF with Marc Maron, Klinghoffer said there was no animosity: "It's absolutely John's place to be in that band ...
+In an interview, Klinghoffer said there was no animosity: "It's absolutely John's place to be in that band...
 I'm happy that he's back with them."
-On November 2, the Chili Peppers performed at a charity event at the Silverlake Conservatory of Music in Los Angeles; it was their final show with Klinghoffer.
+On November 2, the Chili Peppers performed their final show with Klinghoffer, at a charity event at the Silverlake Conservatory of Music in Los Angeles.
 Klinghoffer released his debut solo album, To Be One with You, on November 22, 2019, featuring Flea and the former Chili Peppers drummer Jack Irons.

-On February 8, 2020, Frusciante performed with the Chili Peppers for the first time in 13 years at a memorial service held by the Tony Hawk Foundation for late film producer Andrew Burkle, son of billionaire Ronald Burkle.
-Shows were scheduled for three festivals that May, but were cancelled due to the COVID-19 pandemic.
-In August, the former Chili Peppers guitarist Jack Sherman died aged 64; the band issued a statement thanking him for "all times good, bad and in between".
+On February 8, 2020, Frusciante performed with the Chili Peppers for the first time in 13 years at a memorial service held by the Tony Hawk Foundation for the film producer Andrew Burkle, the son of billionaire Ronald Burkle.
+Shows were scheduled for three festivals that May, but were canceled due to the COVID-19 pandemic.
+In August, the former Chili Peppers guitarist Jack Sherman died aged 64; the band released a statement thanking him for "all times good, bad and in between".

-On April 24, 2021, the Chili Peppers announced that they had left Q Prime, their management company for the previous 20 years, and would now be managed by their longtime friend Guy Oseary, founder of Maverick Records.
-On May 3, it was reported that the Red Hot Chili Peppers would sell their back catalogue to Hipgnosis Songs Fund for $140–$150 million.
+On April 24, 2021, the Chili Peppers announced that they had left Q Prime, their management company for the previous 20 years, and they would be managed by their longtime friend Guy Oseary, founder of Maverick Records.
+On May 3, it was reported that the Red Hot Chili Peppers would sell their back catalog to Hipgnosis Songs Fund for $140–$150 million.
 On March 31, the Chili Peppers received a star on the Hollywood Walk of Fame.

-2022: Unlimited Love and Return of the Dream Canteen

 The 12th Red Hot Chili Peppers album, Unlimited Love, produced by Rubin, was released on April 1, 2022.
 It debuted at number one in ten countries, becoming the first US number-one Chili Peppers album since Stadium Arcadium.
 It was promoted with the singles "Black Summer" and "These Are the Ways".
 NME wrote that Unlimited Love shared the "melancholic riffmaking, anthemic choruses and softly-sung melodies" of Frusciante's previous work with the Chili Peppers, but introduced new "grungy" and acoustic elements.

 On the day of the release, the broadcasting company Sirius XM launched a dedicated Red Hot Chili Peppers channel, Whole Lotta Red Hot, featuring music videos, live performances and acts that influenced the Chili Peppers.
-On June 4, the Red Hot Chili Peppers began their Global Stadium Tour.
+On June 4, the Red Hot Chili Peppers began their Unlimited Love Tour.
 The 13th Chili Peppers album, Return of the Dream Canteen, recorded during the same sessions as Unlimited Love, was released on October 14.
-The first single, "Tippa My Tongue", was released in August, followed by "The Drummer".
-The former Chili Peppers drummer D.H.
-Peligro died at the age of 63 on October 28, 2022.
+The first single, "Tippa My Tongue", was released in August, followed by "The Drummer" in October.
+The band's former drummer D.H.
+Peligro died at the age of 63 on October 28.